Toaster996/softwareengineering/documentation/UCs/ChangeAccountEmail/uc_change_account_email.md

 ### 4.1 The user has to be logged in

-To ensure proper privacy of journals the user has to be logged in when altering his account details.
+The user has to be logged in when altering his account details.

 ## 5. Postconditions